FREQUENTLY ASKED QUESTIONS (FAQs)

 9. What is the policy for snow days?

 We send an email to all students and parents by 7:00am on any day with questionable weather.
-If we close in-person classes due to weather, then our classes meet virtually for that day.
+If we close in-person classes due to weather, then our core classes (non-elective) meet virtually for that day.
 Each teacher will contact students with details about this.

 10. Do I have to be present at registration to register?